rescribe-dev/rescribe/docs/docs/getting_started/index.md

 Then make sure your system time is correct.
 Otherwise the pings will not work.
 Make sure node.js and java jdk 8 is installed - you can use [this link](https://github.com/nodesource/distributions) for node and [this](https://openjdk.java.net/install/) for java (`sudo apt-get install -y openjdk-8-jdk`).
 Next make sure yarn is installed [from here](https://classic.yarnpkg.com/en/docs/install).

 Then optionally install git pre-commit hooks (required if developing).
-These hooks are used for linting files, ensuring code consistency and style guides: `npm install`
+These hooks are used for linting files, ensuring code consistency and style guides.
+Run `npm install` in the `rescribe/` directory.
+Install the `git-secrets` secret checker using the script found in `scripts/install_git_secrets.sh`.
+For windows consult the [README here](https://github.com/awslabs/git-secrets#installing-git-secrets).

 ### antlr